RFA for Predoctoral Training in Clinical and Translational Science

 - Engage in a research project

-- Complete the Master of Science in Translational Research (MTR) degree program or the Certificate Program
+- Complete the Master of Science in Translational Research (MSTR) degree program or the Certificate Program

-Trainees may choose from a range of concentrations: Translational Therapeutics, Bioinformatics, Entrepreneurial Science, and Regulatory Science.
+Trainees may choose from a range of concentrations: Discovery, Translational Therapeutics, Regulatory Science, Bioinformatics, and Entrepreneurial Science.

 Positions are open to Penn students in the MD, DMD, VMD, or PhD programs.